kenjitheman/newsman/README.md

 }
 ```

-- run it
+- Run it:

 ```shell
 go run main.go
 ```

-- or build and run
+- Or build and run:

 ```shell
 go build